DrexelTriangle/Scalene/README.md

 # Scalene
-The Triangle Website, but like, React!
+The Triangle Website, but like, Astro!

-# Project Setup
-- installed astro
-- added tailwind to project
-- added react-router-dom

 # Operations
 Production is https://www.thetriangle.org.
 Merging to `main` needs CI green and a review, and the deploy then waits for an approval on the `production` environment before it touches the server.
 Once both clear, **Deploy production** runs the server's deploy script.
 There's no unattended path to production, by design.